 Identification of English LearnersAll parents are required by California law to complete and sign a Home Language Survey.
 This form is part of the registration packet that is filled out when enrolling their students at Mira Loma High School.
 If a language other than English is indicated on the Home Language Survey, an appointment is made to have the child tested at the San Juan Central.

 Initial AssessmentThe California English Language Development Test (CELDT) is administered for Mira Loma students who indicate on their Home Language Survey a language other than English.
 The test evaluates listening/speaking, reading, and writing in English.
 The unofficial results are immediately made available to parents.
 Official results from the state are mailed to parents as soon as they are received from the testing company.

 PlacementStudents who are fluent in English are placed in regular curriculum classes.
 English Language Learners are placed according to their CELDT level into English- Transition and ELD Support classes in Mira Loma High School.

 CurriculumAll English Learners in Mira Loma High School are given intense instruction in English including English Language Development (ELD) instruction and Specially Designed Academic Instruction in English (SDAIE).
-Teachers of English Learners are specially trained in methods and strategies that promote rapid acquisition of English as well as academic knowledge in core subjects.
+Teachers of English Learners are specially trained in methods and strategies that promote the rapid acquisition of English as well as academic knowledge in core subjects.
 The curriculum used by teachers in Mira Loma High School to develop English are inside USA, English 3D, and Edge.